rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 Toggles between the attract/repel effects of the presence of the mouse.
 Note that the middle mouse click also performs this same function.

-### Default
+### Defaults

-Resets all form controls to their default values, most of these default values are the same as in the original sketch, with the exception of the hue rate of change as this is a completely new property.
+Resets all form controls to their default values.
+Most of these default values are the same as in the original sketch, with the exception of the hue rate of change as this is a completely new property.

 ### Clear Screen